MihailRussu/viseca-exporter/README.md

 # viseca-exporter

-Little helper to get transactions from Viseca One and print them in CSV format.
+Little helper to get transactions from Viseca One and print them in CSV or JSON format.

 ## Usage